ewan-klein/dataliteracy/data_literacy_bos.md

 use a paper towel (or two, or three) to clean her coffee cup?

 **Assignment 1**: In your team, carry out a lightning investigation into some aspect of waste managment in the University over the course of a single week.
 What data is available?
 What issues can you discover What new data might you collect to get a better picture of the current situation.

-Your team will be expected to give a 10 minute presentation, with slides, of your initial findings.
+* You will contribute to a 10 minute team presentation, with slides, of your initial findings.
+* You will submit a report of 500&ndash;1000 words which identifies one or more specific problems, describes what actions you might undertake to address this problem and broadly identifies three types of data which could be used to develop a possible solution.

+10 hours field research
+3 hours preparation of presentation
+7 hours preparation of report
+?? hours peer feedback?

-[not summatively assessed]
+[formatively assessed]

 **Assignment 2**: On the basis your first lightning investigation, plan and implement a small project in which your team designs an